Acharavi, Corfu – Resort Guide

 Prices

-Food, drink, and sun-loungers are all below the Corfu average.
-There is accommodation at all price points and good value at the higher end.
+Food, drink, and sun-loungers are average or below average for Corfu.
+There is accommodation at all price points and excellent value at the higher end.

 Where to stay